VincentOracle/SystemDateTest/README.md

 # SystemDateTest
-This is just a Java basic implementation of a System Date Test that reads, tests the dates and time of your  system locally
+This is a Java basic implementation of a System Date Test that reads, tests the dates and time of your system locally based on the curr time and date